 UPDATE: Part Two: Intermittent Fasting 201, gives you a breakdown of the most popular intermittent fasting protocols.

 And for the most popular questions regarding IF, check out this post covering Intermittent Fasting FAQs.

-If you’re interested in the hottest Intermittent Fasting program on the web, check out Omega Body Blueprint – it contains ALL of these benefits and more.
+If you’re interested in the hottest Intermittent Fasting program on the web, check out my New York Times bestselling book, Engineering the Alpha – it contains ALL of these benefits and more.